 Switching files with keyboard only is hard, right?
 Not really with ctrlp.
 Ctrp is a full path, fuzzy, file, buffer, mru, tag, you name it, finder for Vim.

-So basically you hit Ctrp + p and then start typing in the name of the file you want to get to.
-I find this much faster than using a filetree plugin or some other such antiquated solution.
+You hit ctrp + p and then start typing in the name of the file you want to get to.
+Vim will display a list of matching files for you which you can open fast.
+This is a much faster way of opening files than a filetree plugin or some other such antiquated solution.
+Of course, this is for projects you're familiar with - exploring new projects are better done some other way.

 The commands: